Han1s/Coding-Notes/Complete React Course.md

   }
 ```

-- and set value for the person
+- evand set value for the person

 ```jsx
 const Person = ( props ) => {